On this page:

 Cape Town Travel Tips for Every Possibility.

 - If Table Mountain is covered in clouds, it may get very windy.
-A cloud around Lion’s head usually means rain that day.
+Clouds around Lion’s Head and nowhere else mean rain within 12 hours.
 Clear skies above the mountain?
 You’re in for a clear but perhaps windy day.

 - Capetonians will check the mountain before looking at the weather app.